“You’ve really got to be more careful,” the man solemnly warned me. “This could have ended up being far worse for you.”

 “Thank you,” I gushed once more, trying to convey how much I appreciate his kindness.

-I let out a squeal and threw myself back outside.
+I let out a squeal and threw myself back outside, sprinting across the parking lot and into his arms.

 Two months later, I was sat in my parents’ house in London, packing my backpack for Granada.
-I was due to be flying out in about 12 hour’s time and was checking I had everything I needed.
+I was due to be flying out in 12 hours and was checking I had everything I needed.
 When I was satisfied all was where it should be, I opened my laptop and began to check my emails.

 I frowned when I noticed I had one from the owner of the London Airbnb apartment we’d spent the past month at.